Bilaspur, Chhattisgarh: Utility services

-Hospitals and Health Care Facilities
+Hospitals and health care facilities

 Bilaspur is home to many hospitals & nursing homes, some run by the state government and others by the private sector.
 City has a government medical college named Chhattisgarh Institute of Medical Science which has 750 beds for patients.
 There is Apollo Hospitals in the private sector, which is 300 bedded specialty hospital.
 A new mental hospital is established in village Sendri (Ratanpur Road) which provides quality treatment.
 More than 25 Sanjivni express and Mahatari express are running in city.
 It also has private dental colleges in the city area.

 Economy

 Bilaspur is the center of electric power generation in India.
 Bilaspur and the surrounding area generate 10,000 MW of electricity, and an additional 50,000 MW are planned in the next few years.
 As many as 22 companies are interested to tap an estimated power generation potential of 50,000 megawatts in the region.
 The railways have gotten a major boost with big energy sector players set to invest Rs.5,000 crore in three proposed railways corridors around Bilaspur.
 Chhattisgarh is also known as "The Rice Bowl" – Dhan ka katora.
 Bilaspur is the centre of agri products.
 There are approx. 500 rice and dall mills in the surrounding area.
-In FY2022/21, the South East Central Railway zone, whose geography encompasses Bilaspur, earned Rs 14,2855.71 crore, "the highest among all of the railway divisians of Indian Railways".
+In FY2022/21, the South East Central Railway zone, whose geography encompasses Bilaspur, earned Rs 14,2855.71 crore, "the highest among all of the railway divisions of Indian Railways".
 The Bilaspur railways zone comprises the divisions of Bilaspur, Nagpur and Raipur.
 South Eastern Coalfields Limited (SECL), a subsidiary of Public Sector Unit Coal India Limited (CIL) – A Maharatna Company, is situated with headquarters at Bilaspur.
 SECL is a Miniratna PSU under the Ministry of Coal, with several awards in its credentials including best PSU award in 1997–98.
 An integrated action plan for development of civic infrastructure, including hi-tech water purifier system, proper drainage facilities and cleanliness, is being planned by the state government for cities and towns, while the proposed 'Arpa Project' would give a new life to the city of Bilaspur, minister for urban administration and health Amar Agrawal said in an interview to the Times of India, a leading newspaper of India.
 The State Government has drawn up an ambitious plan of Rs2,000 crore to develop the Arpa river bank in Bilaspur district during the next seven years.
 For this, the Government has constituted a ‘Special Area Development Authority’ (SADA) for the development of the Arpa river bank near Bilaspur city.